-FURminator’s ergonomic handle makes it one of the most comfortable tools to use on your dog.
-The comfortable grip does not slip if your hands are wet or sweaty, and the brush is light enough that it does not feel too overbearing on your pet.
+FURminator’s ergonomic handle makes it one of the most comfortable tools for your dog.
+The comfortable grip does not slip if your hands are wet or sweaty, and the brush is light enough to not feel too overbearing on your pet.
 The manufacturer claims the tool will reduce shedding on your dog by 90%.
 According to FURminator’s customers, the claim appears to be true.
 We could find very little to criticize about the brush, but some dogs like to chew it if it’s not stored after grooming.

 2. JW Pet Gripsoft Small Pin Brush – Best Value